jayway/cljwordgraph/README.md

 Now try to compile and test again:

-* If in Clooj: `REPL | Evaluate entire file`.
-Then enter `(run-tests)` in the REPL in the lower right, it Enter.
-* If on command line: Run `lein test`.
+* From the command line, run `lein test`.

-It should compile, but the tests now fail.
+It should now compile, but the test fails.
 So, now you should implement `gather-words` to fulfil the test.
 Make the function split the string into words.

 ### Useful functions